 [PR 5.1.6-005] The 5G system with satellite access supporting store and forward operation shall be able to support a mechanism to configure and provision specific required QoS and policies for S&F operation (e.g. forwarding priority, acknowledgment policy).

 [PR 5.1.6-006] The 5G system with satellite access shall be able to provide integrity protection and confidentiality for communications between an authorized UE and the network when store and forward operation is applied.

-Editor’s Note: this requirement is FFS.